pypa/packaging.python.org/source/specifications/index-hosted-attestations.rst

       Added in Attestation version 2.

-      Note that list may be empty if `transparency_entries` only contains entries with an integrated_time (in other words entries of kind "dsse 0.0.1").
+      Note that list may be empty even for valid attestations: see "Attestation Verification"
       """

 A full data model for each object in ``transparency_entries`` is provided in